yaskovdev/blog/_posts/2018-02-05-neural-network-for-picking-mushrooms.md

 Similarly, if it was the _universal yellow_ veil, the vector would be `(0, 1, 0, 0, 0, 1)`.
 I hope you get the idea now.

 When I apply the above method to the actual 22 features, I have 126 neurons in the input layer.
-The same approach, applied to the output layer, gives me 2 neurons: the first represents the degree of edibility of a mushroom, the second represents the degree of lethality.
+The same approach, applied to the output layer, gives me 2 neurons: the first represents the degree of edibility of a mushroom, the second represents how poisonous the mushroom is.
 If, for example, I deal with a very poisonous mushroom, the output is `(0, 1)`<sup>*</sup>.

 <img alt="Output Layer" src="{{ site.url }}/assets/output-layer.png">

 Having agreed on how to represent the inputs and the outputs of the neural network, let's then briefly discuss its type and its hidden layers.

-I decided to use perceptron as the algorithm of the network because it [fits well](https://en.wikipedia.org/wiki/Perceptron) in the classification problem I am solving.
+I decided to use a multilayer perceptron network because it [fits well](https://en.wikipedia.org/wiki/Multilayer_perceptron) in the classification problem I am solving.
 I added a hidden layer, which is also called a dense layer.
 It is located between input and output layers and has ten neurons.
 Why ten?
 Well, there are many [rules of thumb](https://stats.stackexchange.com/questions/181/how-to-choose-the-number-of-hidden-layers-and-nodes-in-a-feedforward-neural-netw) about how to pick the number of the neurons in the hidden layer.
 The real value is always a matter of experimentation and optimization.
 I picked ten using one of these rules of thumb.
 It is a good value _to start with_.

 ### Artificial Neural Network: Training And Evaluation